adamsilver/adamsilver.io-jekyll/_posts/2014-03-20-forms-with-multiple-submit-buttons.md

 When a form *does* have two actions it leads to the following question: **What is the forms primary action?** In the above example it's quite obvious; it should be the save button - but it isn't always a clear decision.

-Another option would be to place the login button first in the document tree:
+Another option would be to place the save button first in the document tree:

 	<form>
 		<input type="text" name="firstName" value="Adam">